partnercloudsupport/aws-amplify-unicorntrivia-workshop/README.md

 1. You now should see your schema that was auto generated for you from Amplify.
 On the right side you should see a section called Resolvers.
 Search for `Mutation` in the text box and then select the clickable link next to `updateAnswer(...):Answer`
     ![Appsync Resolver](.images/Appsync_Resolvers.png)
 1. You are now presented with a Request Mapping Template and a Response Mapping Template.
-    1. We are going to change the Request Mapping Templateto do the appending of the array.
+    1. We are going to change the Request Mapping Template to do the appending of the array.
     1. Navigate/search for `#set( $expression = "SET" )` and look for this line (should be near line 42):
         ```vtl
         #set( $expression = "$expression $entry.key = $entry.value" )